 The Setup wizard is now completed.
 The new settings will be effective after the WLAN Router restarts.
 Please click "Restart" to reboot the WLAN Router.
 If user does not want to make any changes, please click "Exit" to quit without any changes.
-User also can go back to modify the setting by clicking "Back".
+User also can save the settings and restart Wireless Router by Click "Restart" button.